filakhtov/gentoo-use-docs/dev-lang/rust.md

 This flag should only ever be toggled system-wide, because only a single instance of the `libssl` can be installed in the system at the same time.

+### miri
+Requires the `nightly` flag to be enabled.
+Append `miri` to the `tools` option in the `build` section of the `config.toml` build configuration file.
+Build and install the `miri` tool - an experimental interpreter for Rust's mid-level intermediate representation (MIR).
+It can run binaries and test suites of cargo projects and detect certain classes of undefined behavior.

+This flag should normally be disabled, because `miri` is an experimental nightly feature.

 ### nightly
 Set the `channel` option of the `rust` section to `nightly` (instead of default `stable`) in the `config.toml` build configuration file.
 Build and install the `nightly` unstable and experimental Rust toolchain.